gvwilson/thirdbit/src/fiction/still-book/index.md

 "Oh!
 It tickles!" she laughed.
 Her eyes glinted.
 Still squeezed her eyes shut.
 She clutched her head in her hands.
 This was how Crest-of-the-Wave got his candy.
-He--- he--- She turned and ran.
+He— he— She turned and ran.

 She didn't stop running until she got to the drainpipe.
 Part of her wanted there to be glass rats waiting for her, or the faceless old puppet, or something.
-Something she could throw stones at, something she could hit---something she could hate.
+Something she could throw stones at, something she could hit—something she could hate.
 She climbed the drainpipe to the roof, ready to splinter her fists against the gargoyle.

 As soon as he looked at her, though, her anger blew away like a puff of